mikavl/ansible-collection/README.md

 # Ansible Collection

-A collection of roles mostly related to Kubernetes provisioning.
+A collection of miscellaneous roles.

 ## Usage